KARNATISAITHARUN/documentation/using-ocular/tutorials/interfacing.md

 ```

-You can place arbitrary Scala code into `test.sc` and use the `|>`
+You can include arbitrary Scala code in `test.sc` and use the `|>`
 operator to pipe output into files.
-The script can be run as follows.
+The script is run as

 ```
 ./ocular.sh --script test.sc --params cpgFile=/fullpath/to/cpg.bin.zip,outFile=out.log
 ```

-## Writing JSON and pretty-printed JSON
+## Writing JSON and Pretty-Printed JSON

+To write JSON

 ```
 cpg.method.toJson |> "/tmp/foo"
 ```

+To write Pretty-Printed JSON

 ```
 cpg.method.toPrettyJson |> "/tmp/foo"
 ```

-## Appending to files
+## Appending to Files

+To append to a JSON file

 ```
 cpg.method.toJson ||> "/tmp/foo"
 ```

+To append to a Pretty-Printed JSON file

 ```
 cpg.method.toPrettyJson ||> "/tmp/foo"